-Greetings, from the 1998-1999 FFA Officer Team.
+Greetings, from the 1999-2000 FFA Officer Team.
 We hope you had a fun, exciting, and relaxing summer and are ready for the new school year.

-It is the goal of this year's FFA officer team to get you, new and returning FFA members to unite in participating and involving yourself in the FFA organization.
-We have many fun and exciting activities this year to encourage your involvement in the Firebaugh Chapter.
-The members are truly the backbone of our organization.
-Because of your support and belief in the FFA, we will continue to prosper in the upcoming years.
+It is the goal of this year's FFA officer team to get new and returning FFA members to unite in participating and involving yourself in the FFA organization.
+We have planned many fun and exciting activities this year to encourage your involvement in the Firebaugh Chapter.
+The FFA members are truly the backbone of our organization.
+It is due to your support and belief in the FFA, which will help us continue to prosper in the upcoming years.

 This year we have planned many exciting and new activities for you.
 Together, we will be able to develop an organization that is unmatched by any other organization.
-Because of your many talents, you will help better the Firebaugh FFA Chapter.
-We hope this year will be a great learning experience as well as fun and exciting for you.
-Due to your excitement and energy, we know we will have the ultimate FFA experience in the 1998-1999 school year.
+You as members, possessing many talents will help to better the Firebaugh FFA Chapter.
+We hope this year will be a great learning experience, as well as fun and exciting for you.
+Due to your excitement and energy, we know we will have the ultimate FFA experience in the 1999-2000 school year.
 LET'S DO IT!!!!!!

-Sincerely,

-The 1998-99 Firebaugh FFA Officer Team
+Sincerely, The 1999-00 Firebaugh FFA Officer Team